 The only caveat is that you either need to take the boat back to the start, or call a taxi to return you to your hotel.

 Alternatively, buy an all-day pass on the Koln Dusseldorfer, which lets you get on and off at over 40 stops along the Rhine and Moselle Rivers.
 You can buy that in advance here.

 It’s a bit of a day trip out of Bonn (an hour or so) but it’s well worth the chance to see one of Instagram’s new favourite castles and former Germany Hidden Gem, Burg Eltz.
 Well, we loved it before it was famous on the ‘gram; nowadays it does get a little busy because of its fame…

-850 year old Burg Eltz is one of the huge remaining castles near Bonn, at the start of the Mosel wine valley.
+850 year old Burg Eltz is one of the most beautiful castles in Germany, located only a short drive from Bonn, it’s also at the start of the Mosel wine valley.
 It is still held by the same private family (their picture is even on display in one of the rooms), and so they rely on the tourism to keep the estate running.

 Even if you’re not a fan of tours, you can just walk out to see Burg Eltz from outside.
 It’s a wonderful stroll of about 15-20 minutes through lush, leafy forests before you turn a corner and the castle is just suddenly before you, displayed in all its glory!

 The tours run every 10-15 minutes in German and English, with French or Dutch tours sometimes taking place.
 Other languages like Chinese or Portuguese are catered to with a translation handout.

 Viewing the castle from outside, or from the beer garden is entirely free, but the tours cost 11 EUR (12.25 USD / 9.15 GBP) for adults.